RubenVW-dev/cookiecutter-bwmc/README.rst

     $ cd <your-workspace>
     $ cookiecutter  https://github.com/rubinoske/cookiecutter-bwmc.git

-You'll be prompted for some questions, answer them, then it will create a Django project for you.
+You'll be prompted for some questions, answer them, then it will create a project for you.

 Done!